Ighton/mythic-bastionland/1. Sessions/Session 0.md

 - Consider: how does our adventure start.
 Why are you traveling together?
 **Introduction to style of play, expectations**
 - You are knights of the realm, and each swore an oath: To seek myth, and protect the seers.
 - In play: travel a lot.
 Talk to locals for knowledge.
+Visit a seer for guidance.
 - Your ultimate goal: gain glory.
 Glory is earned by "finishing" myths.
-That might mean slaying a creature, or simply **Introduction to the area, map, context**
+That might mean slaying a creature, or simply witnessing the entire ordeal.
+- Let's play 18 sessions, 6 sessions per age?
+**Introduction to the area, map, context**
+- Welcome to the [[March of Dunwarr]], ruled by [[Prince Eurion, The Emerald Knight]], from [[Bannockbry]].
+- It is a warm realm, known for its lush forests and treacherous crags.